nathanawmk/blockchain-gateway/odap/draft-hargreaves-odap-02.md

 - hash_commence_ack_request REQUIRED.
 The hash of previous message.

 - client_transfer_number OPTIONAL.
 This is the transfer identification number chosen by the client.
-This number is meaningful only the client.
+This number is meaningful only to the client.

 - client_signature REQUIRED.
-The digital signature of the client (gateway G1 as client).
+The digital signature of the client.

 #### 7.4.
 Lock-evidence Receipt Message (Response)

+The purpose of this message is for the server (recipient gateway) to indicate accaptance of the asset-lock (or escrow) evidence delivered by the client (sending gateway) in the previous message.

+The message must be signed by the server.

+The parameters of this message consists of the following:

+- message_type REQUIRED urn:ietf:odap:msgtype:lock-evidence-ack-msg

+- client_identity_pubkey REQUIRED.
+The client for whom this message is intended.

+- server_identity_pubkey REQUIRED.
+The server who sent this message.

+- hash_lockevidence_request REQUIRED.
+The hash of previous message.

+- server_transfer_number OPTIONAL.
+This is the transfer identification number chosen by the server.
+This number is meaningful only to the server.

+- server_signature REQUIRED.
+The digital signature of the server.